Masked lapwing: Behaviour

 Masked lapwings are shy and harmless in summer and autumn but are best known for their bold nesting habits, being quite prepared to make a nest on almost any stretch of open ground, including suburban parks and gardens, school ovals, and even supermarket carparks and flat rooftops.
 They can be particularly dangerous at airports where their reluctance to move from their nesting area, even for large aircraft, has resulted in several bird strikes.
 Breeding usually happens after winter solstice (June 21), but sometimes before.
 The nesting pair defends their territory against all intruders by calling loudly, spreading their wings, and then swooping fast and low, striking at interlopers, if necessary, with their feet, and attacking animals on the ground with the conspicuous yellow spur on the carpal joint of the wing.
 The bird may also use diversion tactics against potential predators, such as fiercely protecting a non-existent nest, or a distraction display of hopping on a single leg, to attract attention to itself and away from its real nest, or from its chicks after they have commenced foraging.
-There seems to be some significant use of language to guide chicks during a situation perceived to be dangerous.
-Long calls appear to tell the chicks to come closer to the calling bird, and a single chirp every few seconds instructs them to move away.

 There is a widely-believed myth that the spur can inject venom.
 That may have been based on fear of the masked lapwing's territorial behaviour.
 Attacks are most vicious on other birds, such as ravens, and also on cats and dogs, but once the chicks reach 60% of full size after two or three months, the chances of that happening decrease.
 Strikes are much rarer on humans because they are more aware.
 Sometimes the bird can damage its wing in a strike but usually survives, although it is flightless while the wing heals.
 Some masked lapwings, especially those living in residential suburban areas, may never successfully breed, due to increased disturbance from domestic pets, people on footpaths, and cars.
 Commonly, two birds are seen together, a male and a female which are almost identical.
 They can be seen in groups at times, especially while feeding on coastlines.
 The chick reaches full growth after four or five months and will often stay with the parents for from one to two years, resulting in family groups of three to five birds nesting in one location over the summer.
 Their lifespan is approximately 16 years.

 The birds spend much of the time on the ground, searching for worms and insects to feed on.